yanpengwang/Tech_notes/README.txt

 A macro on the other hand, is expanded by the preprocessor before compilation, so it's just like text substitution, also macros are not type checked, inline functions are.

+5. From c file to exe file
+a.
+Preprocess: